-Killers of the Flower Moon is a shocking true crime story, uncovering a chilling American conspiracy of calculated, cold-blooded murder in a very recent “wild west”.
+Killers of the Flower Moon: Oil, Money, Murder and the Birth of the FBI is a truly shocking true crime story, uncovering a chilling American conspiracy of calculated, cold-blooded murder in a very recent “wild west”.

-It really is captivating reading.
-I don’t read a lot of true crime but I hoovered through this.. (see what I did there).
+Captivating reading.
+I don’t read a lot of true crime but I hoovered through this.
+(See what I did there).
+Highly recommend.

 In the 1920s, the richest people per capita in the world were members of the Osage Nation in Oklahoma.
 After oil was discovered beneath their land, the Osage rode in chauffeured automobiles, built mansions, and sent their children to study in Europe.
 Then, one by one, the Osage began to be killed off.
 The family of an Osage woman, Mollie Burkhart, became a prime target.
 One of her relatives was shot.
 Another was poisoned.
 And it was just the beginning, as more and more Osage were dying under mysterious circumstances, and many of those who dared to investigate the killings were themselves murdered.